You are here

 The SMM continued monitoring in Kherson, Odessa, Lviv, Ivano-Frankivsk, Kharkiv, Dnipro, Chernivtsi and Kyiv.

-*Restrictions of SMM’s freedom of movement or other impediments to fulfilment of its mandate
+*Restrictions of the SMM’s freedom of movement or other impediments to fulfilment of its mandate

 Regular restrictions related to disengagement areas and mines/UXO:

-• At a checkpoint approximately 600m west of Verkhnoshyrokivske (formerly Oktiabr, non-government-controlled, 29km north-east of Mariupol), on two occasions, armed members of the armed formations allowed the SMM to proceed only after about 20 and 40 minutes respectively.
+• At a checkpoint near Verkhnoshyrokivske (formerly Oktiabr, non-government-controlled, 29km north-east of Mariupol), on two occasions, an armed member of the armed formations again allowed the SMM to proceed only after 30 minutes of waiting on the first occasion and about 40 minutes of waiting on the second occasion.

 [3]Disengagement is foreseen in the Framework Decision of the Trilateral Contact Group relating to disengagement of forces and hardware of 21 September 2016.